Chocolate4U/Iran-sing-box-rules/README.md

   Contains a list of Persian advertisement and tracking domains.

 - `geosite:category-ads-all`
   Contains a curated list of Persian and Foreign advertisement and tracking domains based on multiple sources.
-It is optimized to has as low as possible false positives while also retain small size and efficiency.
+It is optimized to have as low as possible false positives while also retaining a small size and efficiency.

 - `geosite:malware`
   Contains a list of active malware domains.